-Lettering or art burnt into exposed structural beams is a great way to influence your home and lifestyle with a sense of stability and permanency.
 A classic example is the date the structure was built.
-More personalized examples may be your family name, a bible verse, a quote, or even artwork.
+More personalized examples may be your family name, a bible verse, a quote, or an artistic design.

-Quotes about contentedness, joy, forgiveness and love are powerful statements that make for a happy peaceful home, and are fitting in many locations.
+Quotes about joy, forgiveness and love are powerful statements that make for a happy peaceful home and are fitting in many locations.
 A versatile expression could be a simple flower or a nature scene.
-Room titles are another option such as 'Gathering Room' or 'Library'.
+Room titles are another option such as ‘Gathering Room’ or ‘Library’.

-Use sketches or notes to convey your idea.
-If you already have an artist/graphics designer you are comfortable with, he/she could communicate directly with your timber framer.
+2. Use sketches or notes to convey your idea.
+If you already have an artist/graphics designer you are comfortable with, they can communicate directly with your timber framer.

 Your timber framer should provide you with a contract that includes:

-A) Picture of your expression (even if it is only wording) Text, style, height, spacing and appearance are best seen in a picture.
+a.i.
+Picture of your expression (if only wording), style, height, spacing and appearance.

-C) Whether the expression will be carved or 'branded'…whether carving will be relief or 3D.
+a.iii.
+Whether the expression will be carved or branded.

 a.iv.
 Final price.